 If you will be unavailable for any of the time windows below (see schedule) to be involved in leading the discussion let me know as soon as possible (provide the reason for unavailability and note you will still need to participate in another group's case).
 I will try to assign you to other windows if possible.
 Otherwise groups will be randomly assigned.

+Chapter

+Discussions and

+Ouizzes:

-Chapter Discussions and Quizzes: Each chapter will have an associated discussion forum where students can post their questions and answer others' questions.
-I will also post questions to illicit discussion.
+Each chapter will have an associated discussion forum where students can post their questions and answer others' questions.
+I will also post questions to elicit discussion.
 Discussion forums for chapters will close on the date the associated essay exam is due (see schedule).

 Quizzes will be online and multiple choice (one per chapter).
 Since there is no way that I can ensure students are not accessing their texts during these quizzes I have designed this as open book.
 I am certain you understand that a M/C, open-book exam has little value if you can simply look up all the answers.
 Therefore, this necessitates implementing a time-limit for taking the quiz.
 The time-limit will be more than sufficient to answer each question from your own knowledge.
 I am sure most of you will have sufficient time to look up a few answers but you will not be able to look up most or all of the answers during the quiz time.
 This means you should prepare for the quiz as if it were closed-book to maximize your score.
 The quizzes will use the 'lockdown browser' available on Vista to enhance security.
 You should not discuss question content with any other students (this would fall into the academic dishonesty section below).
 Also note that doing so may damage your own grade by making a grading curve less likely or at least higher.
 You must complete the quizzes for all related chapters before submitting your essay exam.
-You may complete the quizzes any time prior to the due date.
-Essay Examinations: Multiple choice quizzes are a useful method to ensure that students are doing their readings and to make sure they have basic definitions and concepts down.
-However, they are not as useful for evaluating a deep understanding of the material.
-The depth of your understanding is partially measured by your participation in discussions as described above.
-The final measure in this category will be submission of four essays regularly dispersed through the term and associated with the material you should have covered prior to the essay's due date.
-Some or all of the essays will be based on short cases.
-Essays will have a strict word count maximum (I do not want a 'brain-dump' - use your word processor to count words - I will) and will be evaluated on the quality and originality of your solution.
-Essays should be well written and deductions will be taken for grammar and spelling errors.
-To maximize the quality of your essay I strongly suggest that you do not just sit down and start writing.
-Outline your ideas and points and make sure there is a logical flow to the conclusion.
-Prioritize items and determine how many words you can afford to discuss them.
-Do not summarize the case or question in your answer -I obviously have that.
-Then...start writing.
+You may complete the quizzes any time prior to the due date and prior to taking the associated essay exam.